ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Experiments and Results

 The comparison of high pixel-level AUROCs ($>$ 99 \%) compared to the measured PRO-scores illustrates their misleading interpretability in imbalanced scenarios.

 Efficient-AD demonstrated a 7-fold reduction of FPR, compared to the reconstruction based approach (DDAD) based on denoising diffusion.
-Thus, Efficient-AD demonstrated an industry applicable FPR of 0.3 \%, with qualitatively precise anomaly segmentations of small pronounced defects.
+Thus, Efficient-AD demonstrated an industry-applicable FPR of 0.3 \%, with qualitatively precise anomaly segmentations of small pronounced defects.
 However, despite the patch descriptor's well-defined receptive field ensuring robustness, small defects remain boundary cases and are prone to misclassification.
 This is likely due to the bias introduced by ImageNet pretraining and the shallow patch descriptor architecture, which may limit its ability to extract fine-grained, in-domain features for subtle anomalies.
 In general, small and weakly contrasted point defects remain challenging even in GLASS, resulting in an recall of 92.6~\%.

-Compared to modality LSM-1, defect classes such as pinholes and pattern misalignments, which stand out prominently from the background pattern, exhibit more pronounced defect features.
+Compared to modality LSM-1, defect classes such as pinholes and pattern misalignments in LSM-2 (Fig. \ref{fig1} and Fig. \ref{fig2}), which stand out prominently from the background pattern, exhibit more pronounced defect features.
 Consequently, both image- and pixel-level performance of various unsupervised approaches show improvements, achieving MCCs of up to 0.96 and PRO scores above 99 \%.

 However, segmentation performance varies significantly across the underlying approaches.
 Small punctual features are often overestimated or even missed, particularly in embedding-based methods.
 DDAD demonstrates qualitatively enhanced reconstruction capability, however, it struggles with patches that exhibit large background variations.
 Although indicating solid segmentation performance, PRO-scores do not consider FP assignments, thus overestimations of defective regions are not directly penalized.